fte-team/fteqw/plugins/readme-linux.txt

 With these 4 binaries built from the Quake3 source, should be able to now go to each Plugin's directory and type "make qvm"... if it works out you should have a "pluginname.qvm".

+NOTE: If you are using the Icculus q3asm tool, you must specify "-vq3" before building.
+NOTE2: FTE now has its own q3asm tool called "q3asm2" which you can find in the SVN repository.

 ~ Moodles (any questions about this guide ask me)